Skip to main content

 6) Government official not understanding that agreeing to an option presented by a contractor could be an unauthorized action if it creates more work or expense.

-g.
-Payment of Properly Ratified Claims.
-A contracting officer can only ratify the unauthorized commitment if it would have been proper to enter into a contract before the commitment was made.
-After the unauthorized commitment is ratified, the payment of the ratified claim may be made through an appropriate contract action (e.g., award of a contract, modification to a contract, purchase order, GPC).
-After ratification, the GPC may be used to satisfy the commitment if the amount of payment is within the cardholder’s authority; if the payment is made in the same fiscal year as the commitment; and if the commitment itself is properly chargeable to the current fiscal year.
-If prior fiscal year funds are required to satisfy the commitment, a purchase order, or other formal contractual instrument, payable through Government vendor payment channels, will be required.
+f.
+Payment of Properly Ratified Claims with the GPC.
+After the UAC is ratified, the payment of the ratified claim may be made through an appropriate contract action (e.g., award of a contract, modification to a contract, purchase order, GPC).
+After ratification, the GPC may be used to satisfy the commitment if the amount of payment is within the cardholder’s authority.
 If the outstanding charges have already been paid in error with the GPC prior to the discovery of the UAC, the UAC is being processed for ratification only and the supporting documentation is loaded in the bank’s EAS.

 14-3.
 Prohibited Transactions